 It’s the perfect marriage of research and technology – something old and something new.
 Humans exist in space and over time, so what’s better to locate remnants of ancient cultures than GIS technologies?

 If you want to learn more, check out books on GIS applications in archaeology and books on methodologies in archaeology, in general.
-We have that fancy new GIS & Maps library guide - and while you're in the vicinity, try other research guides like Anthropology, Classics, and Near Eastern Studies.
+We also have a great GIS & Maps library guide - and while you're in the vicinity, try other research guides like Anthropology, Classics, and Near Eastern Studies.